Philip R. Alstat: Life and work

-World Jewry is now wrestling with a complexity of major problems, such as the combating of anti-Semitism which is rearing its ugly head in various lands; finding a refuge for the persecuted and exiled Jews of Germany; widening the ever-narrowing channels of economic opportunities for Jews; and preserving and transmitting the spiritual heritage of the Jewish people.
-All of these problems can be solved in large measure by accelerating the tempo of the rebuilding of the Jewish national homeland in Palestine.

 In addition to his positions with the WZO and ZOA, he was on the Executive Boards of many other organizations, including the United Synagogue of America, the Jewish National Fund, and the United Palestine Appeal, and an active member of others, including the Rabbinical Assembly, and the New York Board of Rabbis.

 He worked as a prison chaplain at the Manhattan Correctional Facility ("The Tombs") for three decades, and served as secretary of the National Council of Jewish Prison Chaplains, sharing information with rabbis who worked with inmates and prison staff in other facilities throughout the United States.
 He explained his vision of prison chaplaincy by saying that, "My goals are the same as those of the prison authorities—to make better human beings.
 The only difference is that their means are discipline, security, and iron bars.
 Mine are the spiritual ministrations that operate with the mind and the heart."
 He would sometimes take rabbinical students with him on his visits, schooling them on counseling techniques he had developed over the years.
 When he retired from prison chaplaincy work in 1974, as the city was preparing to tear down part of the facility (although it was eventually replaced by new buildings), he reflected over his career, noting that prison conditions had markedly improved, especially since the 1970 "upheavals" at The Tombs.
 He said there was "much more cordiality and serenity – if it's possible to have any serenity in a prison."
 In addition to his work as a prison chaplain, Alstat also served as a chaplain for Jewish Memorial Hospital, Sydenham Hospital, and the Williams Memorial Residence, operated by the Salvation Army.

-His syndicated column, "Strange to Relate," was printed in many Jewish papers, and led to many invitations to speak at Jewish community events.
-He was described as a "prominent American lecturer on Jewish oddities, curiosities, and fantasies."
-That address included he following words: